Home » The Blog » Email Perception: I’m Being Ignored! (You are and it’s on purpose!)

 A person whom one knows and with whom one has a bond of mutual affection, typically exclusive of sexual or family relations.

 With the advent of social media and “friending” and “Like” buttons everywhere, we have diluted the word’s true meaning.
-All the while, maintaining the above definition is still apropos.
+All the while, we assume the above definition is still appropriate.
 It’s not.

 With a couple of emails here or there or being part of the same online group, an increasing number of folks are assuming a level of intimacy that isn’t there because they believe in the old definition of a friend.

-True friends are not created by clicking a button or a heart or like icon.
+True friends are not created by clicking a button, a heart, or a like icon.
 Enduring friendship is developed over time by communicating, sharing, and thinking of another person.
 Real friends should be judged by their actions, not their words alone.

 What isn’t a real friend?